arborchat/arborchat/specifications/sprout.md

 leaves_of 101 SHA512_B32__CZMk9Gv5g4GYNAPcdvwkDNITsfYFFsTu95jM5Fe4Ekk 45
 ```

-A request for the 45 most recent leaf nodes of the given node.
+A request for the 45 most recent Leaf nodes of the given node.

 ### Subscribe